Why You Still Need a Real Therapist (Even with All the AI in the World)

 Final Thoughts: You Deserve More Than a Chatbot

 You deserve a space where you're not just another input or prompt.
-You deserve a space where you're held, heard, and understood.
+You deserve a space where you're seen, heard, and understood.
 That’s the heart of therapy.
 That’s what changes lives.